Mountaineering 101: How to Get Started

-Ice Axe: This light axe can do things from save your life in the event of a fall, to make it easier (and more fun) to get off the mountain by glissading.
+Ice Axe: This light axe can do things from saving your life in the event of a fall to making it easier (and more fun) to get off the mountain by glissading.
 Some mountains require two ice tools.

 Climbing harness: While they make rock-climbing harnesses that will work for your mountain climbing, mountaineering harnesses are more comfortable and lighter which will make your trip up the mountain easier.

 Climbing helmet: To protect your head.
 Rock climbing helmets will work too, you just want to make sure you’re able to attach a headlamp around the helmet.